Pulmonary Embolism Treatment in Baltimore, MD

 Schedule an Appointment in Baltimore, MD

+The team of pulmonologists at Pulmonary and Critical Care Associates of Baltimore are all board-certified by the American Board of Internal Medicine and have extensive experience diagnosing and treating pulmonary embolisms.
 If you’re experiencing symptoms of pulmonary embolism in the Baltimore area, the pulmonary specialists at Pulmonary and Critical Care Associates of Baltimore can help!
 Call our office today at (410) 832-3400 to schedule an appointment, or request an appointment online through our secure form.
+The pulmonologists at PCCAB see patients with pulmonary embolisms from Baltimore, Towson, Owings Mills, Bel Air, Timonium, Parkville, and the surrounding area.